just-the-docs/just-the-docs/peopleops/RECRUITING.md

 Countable has two "tracks" for our team members: outside consultants and staff contractors.

-This page is about hiring **staff contractors** who work a set number of hours per week.
+This page is about hiring **staff contractors** who work a set number of hours, ideally 40 hours per week.
+We highly prioritize hiring full-time staff contractors who exemplify a strong sense of commitment and wholeheartedly dedicate themselves to their tasks.

 The former category are for more specialized professionals,  often with existing consulting businesses, and there's no process for working with them currently but they are typically hired based on a quote for a specific deliverable.

-Everything that follows is for Staff Contractors, not outside consultants.
+**Everything that follows is for Staff Contractors**, not outside consultants.

 ## Recruiting Process